 Method 4: Use Slide Show Preview and Notes Pages on the screen

 I have an article and video on this method.
 This only works in Windows as the Slide Show preview feature is not in the Mac version of PowerPoint.

-If you use the Notes section of PowerPoint to hold your speaking notes and can’t or don’t want to use Presenter View when presenting in a Microsoft Teams meeting, use one of these three options to see your notes while displaying the slides to the attendees .
-I usually use Option 1 but try the different options and use whichever option you are most comfortable with.
+If you use the Notes section of PowerPoint to hold your speaking notes and can’t or don’t want to use Presenter View when presenting in a Microsoft Teams meeting, use one of these four options to see your notes while displaying the slides to the attendees .
+I have used Methods 1 & 2 in the past (but now use Presenter View) but try the different options and use whichever option you are most comfortable with.